Crimdahl/SubExerciseCounter/README.md

 -![Command Name] [reset/clear] (Exercise Type)
 Removes the specified exercise type from the queue, if it exists.
 If no exercise type is supplied, clears the entire exercise queue.

+-![Command Name] Uptime
+Displays the length of time the script has been connected to Twitch

+-![Command Name] reconnect
+Attempt to manually reconnect the script to your channel.

 ## Authors

 Crimdahl - [Twitch](https://www.twitch.tv/crimdahl), [Twitter](https://www.twitter.com/crimdahl)